Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Motivation and evidence for heavy tails on LOB volumes

-Through a study of the heat map of these intraday volume profiles for the year, several observable features are present.
-For instance, from Figures \ref{fig:BOBLVol}, \ref{fig:eqVol} and \ref{fig:metVol} a common feature appears between the 5YTN, BOBL, NIKKEI and SILVER whereby they demonstrate a hump shaped LOB which is contrary to the originally proposed idea of an LOB that is monotonically decreasing away from the best bid and ask (\citet{Biais1995}, \citet{Bouchaud2002}, \citet{Challet2001}), but consistent with the more recent findings from \citet{Potters2003}, \citet{Gu2008} and \citet{Chakrabort2010}.
-The SP500 and GOLD appears to have monotonically increasing volumes in the first 5 levels of the order book.
+The originally proposed idea of a LOB shape suggested a monotonically decreasing function away from the best bid and ask \citep{Biais1995,Bouchaud2002,Challet2001}.
+More recent findings from \citet{Potters2003}, \citet{Gu2008} and \citet{Chakrabort2010} suggested a humped shaped LOB.
+Consistent with the more recent findings, Figure \ref{fig:BOBLVol} represents a heat map of the intra-day volume profiles for the year and the common feature that appears between the 5YTN, BOBL, NIKKEI and SILVER is the humped shaped LOB.
+The SP500 and GOLD appears to have monotonically increasing volumes in the first 5 levels of the LOB.
 As shown in Figure ~\ref{fig:BOBLVol}, the heat chart for BOBL volumes are significantly higher at the start of the year and drop off towards the end of 2010.
 This feature is also present in NIKKEI and to a lesser extent, the 5YTN and SILVER.
-The drop in volumes during the mid-year period of 2010 can be attributed to investors trading less with the EU crisis unfolding and Greek bailouts, leading investors to flee from assets such as the BOBL which would have been heavily affected by debt crisis and uncertainty in the EU sector, moving into the perceived security offered by bonds such as the US treasury T-Notes.
 The SP500 and GOLD volumes tend to be relatively consistent throughout the year, contrary to the clear change in volume profile dynamic throughout the year of 2010 for several of the other key futures assets.

-The feature that we observe as common to all assets we studied is the inherent symmetry in the median volumes at each level of the LOB that exists between the bid and ask volumes residing at level one and to some extent higher levels of the LOB.
-In addition, it is interesting to note that we also observed these basic symmetry relationships between the bid and ask volume profiles at each level also reflected in the volume heat maps for the right tail quantile heat maps for the 75-th percentile and 95-percentiles that we examined.
-This is a feature that will be explored in detail in the statistical models developed in this paper.

-Additionally, we see the attributes of the precious metals of GOLD and SILVER in which the volume profiles of the LOB are far less actively traded compared to the other assets, however both the symmetry properties of the bid and ask are present.

-Another feature of the LOB that has been studied in previous literature by (\citet{Biais1995}, \citet{Challet2001} and \citet{Chakrabort2010}) is the existence of the U-shaped curve (volume smile) for limit orders.
-We do not see this U-shaped feature appear in any of the assets with exception to the equity derivative, NIKKEI and this is primarily due to the lunch break observed between trading sessions.
-This suggests the importance of revisiting the findings from the previous studies on LOB structures in the literature on a wide range of assets as carried out in this paper.

-The features observed for the median volume profiles for each level of the LOB on each trading day throughout the year also indicate strongly the importance of considering flexible parametric models to account for wide variations in volume profile both intraday and interday.
-This will be explored in more depth in the following sections.